ttungl/Pingoin/README.md

 <img style="position:absolute; top:35px" align=top src="./pingoin_screenshoot/right_arrow.png" width="28">
 <img src="./pingoin_screenshoot/radius_CurrentRange.png" width="158">

 Note: Database part has been done by my teammates.
-This part basically is a local database, using SQLite to store the users' information;
+This part basically is a local database, using SQLite to store the users' information within their activity.